NAU history

 A black and white photograph captured in 1911 of students sitting in the original Old Main classroom.

-By 1901, the first graduating class—four pioneering women—earned their credentials to teach in what was then the Arizona Territory.
-As the school grew, so did its mission.
-In 1925, it earned the right to offer bachelor’s degrees in education, and by 1929, it became Arizona State Teachers College at Flagstaff.
+By 1901, the first graduating class (four pioneering women!) received their credentials to teach in the Arizona Territory.
+As the mission expanded, the school evolved into Arizona State Teachers College at Flagstaff in 1929.

 A black and white photograph captured in 1939 of the NAU's dairy farm.